KronosTheLate/CircuitComponentRounding.jl/README.md

 If you are not sure which series is available to you, use the function `series_values(series_number)`.
 This prints all the values in the given series `series_number` in the Julia REPL.
 Look for a series that matches the values in your component-storage.

 ## Examples
-Loading the package:
+Lets start with loading the package.
 ```julia-repl
 Julia> using CircuitComponentRounding
 ```

-Checking the values in the E3 series:
+Use the `series_values` function to see what values are in a given series.
 ```julia-repl
 julia> series_values(3)
  100